Knowing how to serve egg salad without bread is a helpful skill on the ketogenic diet.

 - Cut the slices into small pieces, about the size of a floret.

 - Rinse the florets under cold water and pat dry.

-Green beans aren’t as crunchy as other vegetables, so they won’t make your egg salad soggy.
+Canned green beans aren’t as crunchy as other vegetables, so they won’t make your egg salad soggy.

 They’re also a good source of fiber, which will help keep you full and satisfied after eating.

 Plus, their slightly sweet flavor pairs well with the creamy egg salad.

 Here’s how to prepare these green beans to go with your egg salad: